stylefieber/deploydo/README.md

 # deploydo

-Deploydo was created because we have a lot of projects which are simply deployed by uploading files via ftp.
+Deploydo was created because we have a lot of projects which are simply deployed by uploading files via ftp / sftp.
 This process is now automated by using deploydo.

+### Version 2
+Breaking changes
+* config files are json files and no js files anymore.
+* password is not saved in standart config file anymore.
+You can now commit the config file (if it's okay for you).
+The password is saved in a separated file, which should not be commited.

 ### installation
 <code>npm install -g deploydo</code>

-**warning** add deploy.conf.js to your .gitignore **!**
+**warning** add deploy.conf.json to your .gitignore if you don't want to commit your deployment data **!**

 ### configuration
-Create <code>deploy.conf.js</code> file in your project directory.
+Create <code>deploy.conf.json</code> file in your project directory.
 Use this as template:
 ```
 const config = {